Differences Between AWS vs AZURE

 What is AWS?

-Amazon Web Services (AWS) is a cloud service platform from Amazon, which provides services in different domains such as compute, storage, delivery and other functionality which help business to scale and grow.
+Amazon Web Services (AWS) is a cloud service platform from Amazon, which provides services in different domains such as compute, storage, delivery and other functionality which help the business to scale and grow.
 We can utilize these domains in the form of services, which can be used to create and deploy different types of applications in the cloud platform.
 These services are designed in such a way that they work with each other and produce a scalable and efficient outcome.
 AWS offering services are categorized into 3 types such as Infrastructure as a service (IaaS), software as a service (SaaS) and platform as a service (PaaS).
-AWS was launched in 2006 and become best cloud platforms among currently available cloud platforms.
-Cloud platforms offer various advantages such as management overhead reduction, cost minimization etc.
+AWS was launched in 2006 and become the best cloud platform among currently available cloud platforms.
+Cloud platforms offer various advantages such as management overhead reduction, cost minimization, etc.

 What is AZURE?

 Microsoft Azure is a cloud service platform by Microsoft, which provides services in different domains such as compute, storage, database, networking, developer tools and other functionality which help organizations to scale and grow their businesses.
 Azure services are broadly categorized as the platform as a service (PaaS), software as a service (SaaS) and Infrastructure as a service (IaaS) which can be used by developers and software employees to create, deploy and manage services and applications through the cloud.
 Microsoft Azure was launched in 2010 and it emerges as one of the biggest commercial cloud service providers.
-It offers a wide range of integrated cloud services and functionalities such as analytics, computing, networking, database, storage, mobile and web applications which seamlessly integrate with your environment in order to achieve efficiency and scalability.
+It offers a wide range of integrated cloud services and functionalities such as analytics, computing, networking, database, storage, mobile and web applications that seamlessly integrate with your environment in order to achieve efficiency and scalability.

 AWS VS AZURE Infographics